Fat acceptance movement: Second wave

-Organizations began holding conferences and conventions, including NAAFA.

 Third wave

 The fat acceptance movement has seen a diversification of projects during the third wave.
 Activities have addressed issues of both fat and race, class, sexuality, and other issues.
 Size discrimination has been increasingly addressed in the arts, as well.

 Campaigning themes

 The fat acceptance movement argues that fat people are targets of hatred and discrimination.
 In particular, advocates suggest obese women are subjected to more social pressure than obese men.
-The movement argues that these attitudes comprise a fat phobic entrenched societal norm, evident in many social institutions, including the mass media, where fat people are often ridiculed or held up as objects of pity.
+The movement argues that these attitudes comprise a fat phobic entrenched societal norm, evident in many social institutions, including the mass media, where fat people are often ridiculed, or held up as objects of pity.
 Discrimination includes a lack of equal access to transportation and employment.
 Members of the fat acceptance movement perceive negative societal attitudes as persistent, and as being based on the presumption that fatness reflects negatively on a person's character.
 Fat activists push for change in societal, personal, and medical attitudes toward fat people.
 Fat acceptance organizations engage in public education about what they describe as myths concerning fat people.